zillow/react-slider/src/components/ReactSlider/ReactSlider.md

 ### Custom styling with [styled-components](https://www.styled-components.com/)

-The bar and handle nodes can be customized with the `renderBar` and `renderHandle` render props.
+The track and thumb nodes can be customized with the `renderTrack` and `renderThumb` render props.

 ```jsx
 import styled from 'styled-components';